 Advancements in solar photovoltaic efficiency

-Artificial intelligence for energy management
+Artificial intelligence in energy management

 Expansion of offshore wind energy